zachmurphy1/transformer-radiographs/README.md

 Run test_cxr.py or test_mura.py.
 These take in a model state path and get predictions on a test set, which are saved to a .pkl file containing a dict of ys, yhats, and image identifiers.

 # Bootstrap
-*
+Run bootstrap_cxr.py or bootstrap_mura.py.
+These take in a .pkl from the test script and bootstrap performance metrics.

 # Eval
 Run eval_cxr.py or eval_mura.py.
 The to-analyze argument takes a json file containing a list of dicts with keys "file" (path to .pkl from test script) and "name" (display name for model).
+This creates tables and figures of the bootstrapped results.

 # Post-eval
+All depend on output of eval script.

+## Perf by size
+Creates figure for performance by varying training size.

+## Get fractions
+Outputs raw fractions for performance metrics on entire test set.

+## Attention maps
+Gets attention and GradCam maps for given images.

+## Hidden stratification
+Gets false positives and negatives for manual annnotation.
+Takes annotations and generates contingency tables.

-Failure analysis
+## Hyperparam analysis
+(Does not depend on eval script.)
+Generates visualizations of hyperparameter space.